zenobio93/seat-docs/docs/installation/docker_installation.md

 | `traefik:2.2` | [https://hub.docker.com/_/traefik](https://hub.docker.com/_/traefik) |
 | `eveseat/seat` | [https://hub.docker.com/r/eveseat/seat](https://hub.docker.com/r/eveseat/seat) |

-- The environment is configured using a top level `.env` file (not to be confused with the SeAT specific `.env` file.
+- The environment is configured using a top-level `.env` file (not to be confused with the SeAT specific `.env` file.
 - Only too ports are exposed by default.
 Those are `tcp/80` and `tcp/443`.
 These can be connected to in order to access the SeAT web interface.
 - All containers are configured to restart on failure, so if your server reboots or a container dies for whatever reason it should automatically start up again.

 ## SeAT Docker Installation

-Depending on wether you already have `docker` and `docker-compose` already installed, you may choose how to start the installation.
+Depending on whether you already have `docker` and `docker-compose` already installed, you may choose how to start the installation.
 If you already have the required tooling installed and running their latest versions, all you need to do is download the latest `docker-compose.yml` and `.env` files to get started.

 ### Automated Setup Script